BeckmannundPartnerCONSULT/DocumentationTree/other_versions/XMLtoLua/readme_XMLtoLua.txt

 2. XMLtoLua_Linux.lua

-Version for Linux.
+Version for Linux for instance with the Tree.jar-GUI.

 3.1 XMLtoLua_Windows.lua

-Version fo Windows.
+Version fo Windows for instance with the Tree.jar-GUI.

 3.2 XMLtoLua_Windows_ANSI_german.lua

+This version is written for the use with the IUP-Lua-GUI ansicht_documentation_tree.lua.

 A special case to be adapted for different languages.
 Here there is the german version.